 The Role of the Community

 Baptisms are normally celebrated during Mass.
 Christian initiation is an ecclesiastic event - the sacramental act by which the community welcomes others into its life.
 It's presence and involvement constitute the basic shape of the sacramental sign.

 Baptism Preparation for Infants

-> Before the couple begins with our classes they must arrange a get-to-know-you meeting with our pastor, Fr.
-Richard Jasiak.
+Before the couple begins with our classes they must arrange a get-to-know-you meeting with our pastoral assistant, Martin Kondzielewski.
 He can be reached via firstname.lastname@example.org

-> Preparation for parents, including discussion of the signs, symbols and meaning of baptism, is required prior to the celebration of the Sacrament.
+Preparation for parents, including discussion of the signs, symbols and meaning of baptism, is required prior to the celebration of the Sacrament.

-> We offer baptism classes three times a year at Holy Cross.
+Baptism classes are offered as required.
 The dates you will receive from Father at your initial meeting.
-Choose what works best for you, then, print the registration form fill it in and return the registration with the fee of $30.00 to the office as soon as you can.
+To print registartion form, print the registration form fill it in and return the registration with the fee of $30.00 to the office as soon as you can.
 If you like you can email the pastoral assistant and request the Word version.
 This document can be typed up , saved under another name in Word or saved as a PDF and sent back to the PA.

-> The classes would start at 6:30 pm and will run about 1.5 hours.
+The classes would start at 6:30 pm and will run about 1.5 hours.
 We can, by consensus, move the time back if necessary.

 Secondly, we understand that the little ones could prevent both parents coming.
 We will have available, upon request, a St. John’s trained babysitter (or sitters, depending on numbers) to look after the children, all children under the age of 12.
 We don’t want parents being distracted or splitting their resources for these classes.